tfilo/car-repair-register-fe/README.md

 If added new dependencies, list of used libraries can be updated using this script

 `npm run licenseReport`

-WHILE RUNNING IT WILL INSTANLL GLOBALLY license-report LIBRARY

 ## Environment variables